saltedcoffii/anbox-image-gapps/README.md

 ### Dependencies

-These scripts depend on the following: squashfs-tools, binutils,as curl, tar, tarlz, coreutils, unzip, You can install these on Debian/Ubuntu by running `sudo apt install squashfs-tools binutils curl tar coreutils unzip tarlz`
+These scripts depend on the following: squashfs-tools, binutils, curl, tar, tarlz, coreutils, unzip, You can install these on Debian/Ubuntu by running `sudo apt install squashfs-tools binutils curl tar coreutils unzip tarlz`

 ### Installing